 Explicit data could also be information about your business that your employees gather, document, and share.
 Internal teams can then use this data to make any necessary operational changes and optimize performance.

-Explicit data is crucial to have for any business.
-It provides you with specific, clear data that you can use to drive action.
-You can also easily share this data across your organization via tools such as manuals and databases.
+Explicit data is important for businesses because it provides a direct and intentional source of information about their customers.
+You can easily share this data across your organization via tools such as manuals and databases.

 There are several benefits of collecting explicit data for your business, including: